tuscb/spider-th-public/README.md

 `main.go` file is this application entry point.

-Example of spider's data is stored `data_demoDBspider.json ` for demostration purpose.
+Example of spider's data is stored `data_demoDBspider.json ` for demonstration purpose.

 ## Deployment
 To deploy this database as demo, you can use the provided `docker-compose.yml` file.